Qorvo/qpg-openthread/qpg6095/doc/README.md

 ### Hardware

 A QPG6095 development board and a standard USB A to USB B mini cable.
-Both are included in the QPG6095 development kit.
+Both are included in the QPG6095 Development Kit.

 ### Software